ja-sanborn/allyaria/README.md

 * **Explicit overrides** beat computed defaults.
 * **Borders** are opt-in (width > 0) and may include color, style, and radius.
 * **Foreground colors** default to contrast-safe values based on background lightness.
+* **Hover state adjustment** — when a border is present, the effective background is slightly adjusted for better contrast.
+* **CSS variable generation** — supports normalized prefixes and consistent naming for theming.
+* **Cascade support** — the `Cascade()` method allows creating derived palettes by selectively overriding base values.

 Conversion helpers are provided to: